pierreandreline/fb-svgsynop/README.md

 # fb-svgsynop
-Polymer elements for animated Flashbox synoptics from SVG files
+Polymer elements for animated Flashbox synoptics with SVG files